NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Ghoul) Consume Flesh.md

 * * *

-**Effect** The ghoul devours a chunk of the corpse and regains 1d6 Hit Points plus 1d6 for every 2 levels it has.
+**Effect** The ghoul devours a chunk of the corpse and regains 1d6 healing Hit Points plus 1d6 for every 2 levels it has.

 It can regain Hit Points from any given corpse only once.